Don't overprice your rent property

 We also find:

-1) Leasing is not like buying, tenants don't typically make an offer on a rent property and try to negotiate.
+1) Renters are not like buyers, they don't typically make an offer on a rent property and try to negotiate.
 If the lease rate is what they want to spend, they will look at it.
 If it's over-priced compared to the others in the area, they won't even look at it.

 2) As it sits empty, the Days on Market (DOM) count on the listing keeps going up.
 As that number increases the listing gets stale, agents and tenants begin to think there's something wrong with the property.

-3) Most agents will search for listing based on what people want to spend.
+3) Most leasing agents will search for listing based on what their client wants to spend.
 If your price is to high it won't come up in their search so they won't know to even look at it.

 We will perform a Market Analysis and make a recommendation for what your lease rate should be.
 This is done by comparing properties like yours to other homes that are on the market, those that have just leased and how many days it took for those properties to lease.